ISCDtoolbox/Commons/README.md

 ```

 ### Installation paths
-By typing "make install" in a command prompt, the Commons library will be
+By typing `make install` in a command prompt, the Commons library will be
-installed by default in a lib/iscd/ subdirectory of your home directory.
-You can
+installed by default in a *lib/iscd/* subdirectory of your *HOME* directory.
-type
+You can type
 ```
 echo ${HOME}
 ```
-in a command prompt to get the full absolute path of your home directory.
+in a command prompt to get the full absolute path of your *HOME* directory.
 Similarly, the public header files related to the Commons library will be
-installed by default in a include/iscd/Commons/ subdirectory of your home
+installed by default in a *include/iscd/Commons/* subdirectory of your *HOME*
 directory.

 If one wants to change the installation paths for the Commons library and
-associated public header files, one has to modify the CMakeLists.txt file
+associated public header files, one has to modify the *CMakeLists.txt* file
-located in the Commons/ directory, and correct the lines
+located in the *Commons/* directory, and correct the lines
 ```
 # Set the installation properties of the Commons library
 install(TARGETS Commons LIBRARY DESTINATION "$ENV{HOME}/lib/iscd")